What is Lasinone?

 -

-CYP2C9 Substrates: Increased systemic exposure of these co-administered
+CYP2C9 Substrates: Increased systemic exposure

-drugs; reduce the
+of these co-administered drugs; reduce the dosage.

 -

-Additional dosage adjustments may be needed to maintain therapeutic drug
+Additional dosage adjustments may be needed to maintain

-concentrations for narrow
+therapeutic drug concentrations for narrow therapeutic index

-therapeutic index drugs.
+drugs.

 -

-OAT1/OAT3 Substrates: Increased systemic exposure of these
+OAT1/OAT3 Substrates: Increased systemic

-co-administered drugs; monitor
+exposure of these co-administered drugs; monitor for

-for potential adverse reactions.
+potential adverse reactions.

 Storage Requirements